jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 #### GKE Build Step Parameters

-The GKE Build Step has the following required parameters:
+The GKE Build Step has the following parameters:

 1. credentialsId(string): The ID of the credentials that you uploaded earlier.
 1. projectId(string): The Project ID housing the GKE cluster to be published to.